kamil00110/Maerklin-6050-and-6023-communication-documentation/README.md

 - 193-224 S88
 - 225+ even more s88. according to the manual shold stop at 31 but the interface reads up to 61

-#I2C Comunication between the modules
+# I2C Comunication between the modules:
 coming soon